Sosa-IQ/Sosa-IQ/README.md

-# About Me ‼️
+# About Me
-Hello Everyone!
+Current Senior majoring in Computer Science at the University of Connecticut